Manage Hyperlinks in Presentations with Python

 presentation.save("link_to_slide.pptx", slides.export.SaveFormat.PPTX)

-With the color_source property in the IHyperlink interface, you can set the color for hyperlinks and also get the color information from hyperlinks.
-The feature was first introduced in PowerPoint 2019, so changes involving the property do not apply to older PowerPoint versions.
+Using the color_source property of the Hyperlink class, you can set a hyperlink’s color and read its color information.
+This feature was introduced in PowerPoint 2019, so changes made through this property do not apply to earlier versions of PowerPoint.

-This sample code demonstrates an operation where hyperlinks with different colors got added to the same slide:
+The following sample demonstrates how to add hyperlinks with different colors to the same slide:

 import aspose.slides as slides